General Forum

 [Added at 08/27/2007 03:46:12 by Victor_Troska]

 And, I know how to use Google and the like, I'm just asking if anyone knows off the top of their head.
-I'm not really in a hurry to fix this or anything, I'm just wondering. :/
+I'm not really in a hurry to fix this or anything, I'm just wondering. :/Feel free to look it up though, if you'd like.

 I know how to do it, just not the exact steps to tell you.